-Officer, Suspect Injured After High Speed Chase In Dallas County
+Suspect Shot, Killed After High Speed Chase In Dallas County

-DALLAS (CBSDFW.COM) – A police officer and a suspect were injured after a high speed chase in Dallas County.
+DALLAS (CBSDFW.COM) – A police officer was injured and a suspect was shot and killed after a high speed chase in Dallas County.

 Police said it started in Mesquite and came to a crashing end in Dallas at I-635 near Garland Road.